dianabelled/dianabelled/README.md

-- 👋 Hi, I’m @dianabelled
+- 👋 Hi, I’m @dianabelled.
+I'm new to technology, coding and building apps.
-- 👀 I’m interested in building apps.
+- 👀 I’m currenrly interested in coding.
 - 🌱 I’m currently learning how to code or program via Gritlab

 <!---